Awards and honors

 Dr. Gunter Fricke, Spender

-The prize was established in 2020 as a successor to the Gerhard Billek Prize on the initiative of Dr. Gunter Fricke as idealistic and financial supporter and board member of the LChG.
+The prize was established in 2020 as the successor to the Gerhard Billek Prize on the initiative of Dr. Gunter Fricke as an ideological and financial supporter and the board of the LChG.

-Food chemists with a doctorate are encouraged to apply independently.
-The application must be accompanied by the following documents:
+Food chemists with doctorates are encouraged to apply independently.
+The following documents must be included with the application:

 • Summary of the doctoral thesis